 This Guaranty constitutes the entire agreement of Guarantor with respect to matters set forth herein.
 Guarantor may not assign this Guaranty without the prior written consent of the other party, which consent shall not be unreasonably withheld.

 The Company shall keep the existence and the terms of this Guaranty confidential.
-The Company shall only disclose the existence of this Guaranty to those officers, directors, employees, agents and representatives who have a need to know and who agree to keep the existence and terms of this Guaranty confidential The Company shall be responsible for any breach of this confidentiality provision by its Representatives.
+The Company shall only disclose the existence of this Guaranty (i) to those officers, directors, employees, agents and representatives (collectively, the "Representatives") who have a need to know and who agree to keep the existence and terms of this Guaranty confidential and (ii) as required by applicable law, rule or legal proceeding.
+The Company shall be responsible for any breach of this confidentiality provision by its Representatives.

 THIS GUARANTY SHALL BE GOVERNED BY AND CONSTRUED IN ACCORDANCE WITH THE LAWS OF THE STATE OF NEW YORK, DISREGARDING, HOWEVER, ANY CONFLICT OF LAWS PROVISIONS.